jeffrafter/jeffrafter.github.io/content/blog/unity-and-github/index.md

 git init
 ```

 There are a lot of files that we don't want to track in version control.
 These files are specific to our machine and editor and can't be easily shared.
-We want to ignore them, so create a file called `.gitignore`
+We want to ignore them, so create a file called `.gitignore`:

 ```
 # This .gitignore file should be placed at the root of your Unity project directory
 #
 # Get latest from https://github.com/github/gitignore/blob/master/Unity.gitignore
 #

-*DS_Store

 /[Ll]ibrary/
 /[Tt]emp/
 /[Oo]bj/
 /[Bb]uild/
 /[Bb]uilds/
 /[Ll]ogs/
+/[Uu]ser[Ss]ettings/

 # MemoryCaptures can get excessive in size.
 # They also could contain extremely sensitive data